goFrendiAsgard/zaruba/README.md

 Zaruba is a [task](docs/core-concepts/task/README.md) runner and [CLI utility](docs/utilities/README.md).
 It helps you __prepare__, __run__, __deploy__, and __debug__ your applications.

+We believe, a good tool not only increases productivity but also changes and transforms people.
+In turn, a good tool will enable people to achieve their goals and open many other opportunities.

 ## ❓ Problem

 Developing/debugging a system can be challenging.

 Your system might consist of several applications that depend on each other.
-And you need to watch every message or error log in your applications.
-So, you might end up opening many tmux panels.
+And you need to watch every message or error logged in your applications.
+So, you might end up opening many Tmux panels.

 Suppose your system consists of:
 - A __frontend__ application